juha-ylikoski/longan-nano-esp8266-network-demo/readme.md

 # Demo project for [longan nano](https://www.seeedstudio.com/Sipeed-Longan-Nano-RISC-V-GD32VF103CBT6-Development-Board-p-4205.html) risc-v based development board with networking

 Demo project with networking for longan nano with networking.
-Longan nano connected to eps8266
+Longan nano connected to eps8266 and communicates with AT commands.

 ## Wiring diagram